Sagi422/Sagi422/README.md

 ---

 ### :woman_technologist: About Me :
-I am a Front End / Fivem Developer from Israel.
+I am a Fivem Developer from Israel.

-- :seedling: Exploring Technical Content Writing.

 - :zap: In my free time, I Create Fivem Scripts For QBCore FrameWork.
 ---